howdyai/botkit-starter-web/readme.md

 Then, with just a bit of code, your bot can access and use information from databases, APIs and third party services as part of the conversation.
 The business logic of your bot stays clean and easy to maintain by separating the form from the functionality.
+Botkit Studio will even generate this boilerplate code for you!

 * [Botkit Studio Knowledge Base](http://botkit.groovehq.com/help_center)
 * [Botkit Studio API documentation](https://github.com/howdyai/botkit/blob/master/docs/readme-studio.md#why-use-botkit-studio)